 - Many other options available:

-- Metal laden filaments
+- O Metal laden filaments

 - Wood laden filament (sometimes referred to as wood)

-- Flexible filaments
+- O Flexible filaments

 - O HIPS (High Impact Polystyrene) which is dissolvable...might be useful for making a mould which can later be dissolved away.

 - PC (polycarbonate)

 - O PA (polyamide)

-- PVA (poly vinyl alcohol) which is water soluble...useful for moulds?
+- O PVA (poly vinyl alcohol) which is water soluble...useful for moulds?

 - O Nylon

-- Need to consider:
+- O Note that we have yet to investigate any of the above, in terms of

-- O Availability (in 1.75mm diameter filament) / cost
+- Availability (in 1.75mm diameter filament) / cost

 - Safety of fumes

-- How well our printers work with them
+- O How well our printers work with them

-- O If the printer may be harmed by using them (e.g. acidic compounds given off on heating), wear caused by carbon fibre laden filaments
+- O If the printer may be harmed by using them (e.g. acidic compounds given off on heating).